 How does Khan Academy work?

 Khan Academy uses videos, readings, and interactive tools to teach students.
-Since Khan himself is from a math background, the academy still provides very strong math, economics, and finance resources.
+Since Khan himself is from a math background, the academy still provides very strong math, economics, STEM, and finance resources.
 It now also offers engineering, computing, arts, and humanities.
 Plus, there is test and career prep, and English language arts.

 Another benefit is that there is no limit on the number of courses that can be taken.
 Classes are divided into useful subsections, such as precalculus or U.S. history, for example.